JoeyCheung/.Macfiles/README.md

 # Macfiles
-Unfortunately Mac's are company standard so .files for work
+Unfortunately Mac's are company standard so .files for work.
+Settings.json is for VSCode.

 # Next steps